Is the crawling milestone no longer necessary for a child's development? This article provides helpful…

 Lower Centers Crucial for Higher Learning

-We find more and more in our center and through research studies that when your child’s development occurs in a natural order with a stimulating environment, the lower centers of the brain refine the sensory motor skills and balance so that future physical movements can become automatic, which free up the frontal lobe for higher learning functions.
+We find more and more through research studies that when your child’s development occurs in a natural order with a stimulating environment, the lower centers of the brain refine the sensory motor skills and balance so that future physical movements can become automatic, which free up the frontal lobe for higher learning functions.
 For example, if your child is constantly fidgeting, up out of their desk, chewing on pencils and distracted by noise or other students in the classroom because they have poor sensory, vestibular, visual and proprioceptive systems, they can’t read, write, spell, remember facts, or complete math problems.
-That is why we need to improve those lower levels of the brain FIRST and make them AUTOMATIC before we can focus on the higher levels of the brain.
-This is also why I tell most parents, I can’t tutor your child in reading and comprehension until I strengthen their auditory and visual systems.
+That is why it’s important to improve those lower levels of the brain FIRST and make them AUTOMATIC before we can focus on the higher levels of the brain.

 Each step up the development ladder must include neurological readiness in the child.
 This readiness develops differently in each child and is normal and expected.
 If learning in any stage of the developing brain coincides with the neurological readiness in a young person, it is greatly enhanced.
 This article describes the neurological readiness for school-based learning.